seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 ## Laravel 5.1

-After some reserch we arrived at Laravel's <a href="https://laravel.com/docs/5.1/authentication#adding-custom-authentication-drivers" target="_blank">
+After some research we arrived at Laravel's <a href="https://laravel.com/docs/5.1/authentication#adding-custom-authentication-drivers" target="_blank">
 Authentication Documentation</a>, that told us to extend basic Auth class, and then switch to this new driver in `config/auth.php` file.

-In our case we want to create another implementation of `EloquentUserProvider` that will use *clients* table to recieve users.
+In our case, we want to create another implementation of `EloquentUserProvider` that will use *clients* table to receive users.
 Ok, but how to extend?
 Where to put all of this code?

 ### Extend AuthManager

 Laravel components may be extended in two different ways: binding a new implementation in Laravel IoC container, or registering an extension with a *Manager* class.
-For managing creation of driver-based components there are several special *Manager* classes.
-They are implementations of the "Factory" design pattern, which create a particular driver implementation for a component, based on tha application's configuration.
+For managing creation of driver-based components, there are several special *Manager* classes.
+They are implementations of the "Factory" design pattern, which create a particular driver implementation for a component, based on the application's configuration.
 Each manager class has an `extend` method for injecting new driver implementation into the manager.

-In our example we are interested in *AuthManager*.
+In our example, we are interested in *AuthManager*.
 To add a new driver resolution functionality into it we need to use already know `extend` method:

 {% highlight php %}